 At the end of this helpful article, I will include some unique bonus information for car accident victims, including car passengers, motorcyclists, bicyclists, and pedestrians.

 I will also explain suffering individuals can receive a no-risk, free legal consultation with our premier car accident attorneys.
 You heard right.
-You’ll be able to contact and chat with an honest lawyer at no charge to see if our legal services are a fit for you or your affected family.
+You’ll be able to contact and chat with an honest lawyer at no charge to see if our legal services fit you or your affected family.
 Let’s begin.

 While driving, motor vehicle accidents are the top activities leading to preventable deaths in the U.S.A.
 More than 32,000 American deaths occur yearly in America, seeing around 90 car accident fatalities each.